-There will be an annular solar eclipse from Coos Bay, Oregon to Corpus Christi, Texas in October of 2023, and I’ll begin pedaling its path in the late winter of 2022.
+There will be an annular solar eclipse from Coos Bay, Oregon to Corpus Christi, Texas in October of 2023, and I’ll begin pedaling its path in 2022.

 (For more on what inspired the Pedaling Astronomer Project, see Before and After.)